 Rather than definitive moral judgments, the criteria should be seen as open boxes allowing to store and organize information on a barometer, case-by-case basis.
 Covalence criteria are not sector-specific.
 They are designed to cover any multinational company and to allow cross-sector comparisons.

-Additional legal references of Covalence EthicalQuote criteria are: the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO Declaration of Principles concerning MNEs and Social Policy, the Rio Declaration on Environment and Development, the agreements of the World Summit for Social Development, the UN Global Compact, the UN Millenium Goals, and the UN Guiding Principles on Business and Human Rights, and the Sustainable Development Goals.
+Additional legal references of Covalence EthicalQuote criteria are: the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO Declaration of Principles concerning MNEs and Social Policy, the Rio Declaration on Environment and Development, the agreements of the World Summit for Social Development, the UN Global Compact, the UN Millenium Goals, the UN Guiding Principles on Business and Human Rights, and the Sustainable Development Goals.

 In the process of setting its initial list of criteria, Covalence has undertaken discussions with, and used feedback from the following NGOs: ADAP (Association pour le Développement des Aires Protégées), AGSI (Association Geste Solidaire Immédiat), GRAD (Groupe de Réalisation et d’Animation pour le développement).
 The creation of Covalence in 2001 benefited from the support of the Graduate Institute of International and Development Studies (Geneva, Switzerland).